2026 Show Registration (see details for pricing)

 Contest Description:

-Each contestant will assemble their own unique design on-site in the 2 hours provided based on the theme: "Petals of the Past: A Floral Journey Through Time"
+Each contestant will assemble their own unique design on-site in the 2 hours provided based on the theme: “Inspired by the Unexpected”

 Prizes: